I believe each of us has a purpose and everyone has got a lesson to learn and a lesson to teach in this life.

 I soon discovered that I could not be a good TCM practitioner just by looking at their inner universe.
 We depend on our outer universe as much as we depend on our inner one.
 So, in order to help my clients suffering with insomnia, I had to look at their bedroom as well as their evening rituals before going to bed.
 I sometimes had to look at their workplace too.
 I’ve started studying Feng Shui, the art of living in harmony with the environment.

-> Then I noticed that a lot of the healing process was out of my control.
+Then I noticed that a lot of the healing process was out of my control.
 It was up to my clients to make changes in their inner and outer universe, such as: start eating certain foods and giving up others, taking up a form of art as a hobby, doing more exercise, practising mindfulness, changing the work environment or the home one.
-I became a qualified Tai Chi instructor and mindfulness instructor, and I created Purple Jade Holistics Training Centre, which will go live in January with two new courses.
+I became a qualified in Chinese nutrition therapy and I developed Wuxing Nutrition Therapy, I became a Tai Chi and mindfulness instructor, and I created Purple Jade Holistics Training Centre, which became live in January 2020.

-> The journey of a thousand miles is still very much ongoing for this human being who read her first acupuncture book when she was only eight years old.
+The journey of a thousand miles is still very much ongoing for this human being who read her first acupuncture book when she was only eight years old.

 Your humble TCM practitioner and TCM wellness coach